seanfkiely/seanfkiely.github.io/_research/research_experience.md

 ## Working Papers

 ### Disentangling disability and poverty: A panel analysis of risk attitudes, behaviors, and the long-term effects of unexpected health shocks in Vietnam
-(with Dorothee Buehler, Ute Rink, and Kristin Kiesel) (under review)
+(with Dorothee Buehler, Ute Rink, and Kristin Kiesel)
 <details>
 <summary>Abstract</summary>
 <br>